rwaples/popgen2017-pink_salmon/README.md

 |**Even-year** | Koppen Cr. | 200K (metapopulation) [(source)](http://www.adfg.alaska.gov/FedAidPDFs/FMR13-46.pdf) |?|?|
 |**Even-year** | Puget S.   | 4K [(source)](https://data.wa.gov/Natural-Resources-Environment/WDFW-Salmonid-Stock-Inventory-Population-Escapemen/fgyz-n3uk) |?|?|

 ## How to use this document.
-You are reading README.md, a markdown document that decribes the
+You are reading README.md, a markdown document that decribes the exercise.

 About the *.ipynb files.
 These are [Jupyter](http://jupyter.org/) notebook files that help organize and communicate the analyses in this exercise.
 You can view these (non-interactively) on [Github](https://github.com/rwaples/popgen2017-pink_salmon) or with [NBviewer](https://nbviewer.jupyter.org/github/rwaples/popgen2017-pink_salmon/tree/master/)

 ### Sub-directories